Website St. Johns Clerk of the Circuit Court and Comptroller

-- A Bachelor’s Degree in Accounting, Finance, Public/Business Administration, or related field.
+- A Bachelor’s Degree in Accounting, Finance, Public/Business Administration, or a related field.

-- Minimum of three (3) years of experience in internal auditing, accounting, financial auditing, or financial analysis, preferably governmental.
+- Minimum of five (5) years of experience in internal auditing, accounting, financial auditing, or financial analysis, preferably governmental.

 - Assignment to work a variety of work schedules including compulsory work periods in special, emergency, and/or disaster situations.

-- Familiar with court case management applications such as Benchmark Case Management application.
+- Familiar with court case management applications such as the Benchmark Case Management application.

-- Experience with financial reporting systems and with MS Office, to include Excel, Access, Word, Publisher.
+- Experience with financial reporting systems and with MS Office, including Excel, Access, Word, and Publisher.

 - Possess a relevant professional certification: